Skip to content

 claude --version

-Issue: You configured the PowerShell Profile, but the environment variables are not loaded.
+Problem: You configured a PowerShell profile, but the environment variables aren't loaded.

 Solution: